rolandjansky/athena/Generators/PowhegControl/doc/README.md

-If either Born-level suppression or negative weights are used (which is the case for all processes by default) then the cross-section reported by POWHEG-BOX will be incorrect.
+If either Born-level suppression or negative weights are used (which is the case for all processes by default) then the cross-section reported by Powheg Box will be incorrect.
 Please use the one printed by PowhegControl in the log file instead.
 See the caveats here:
 NegativeWeightPowheg

-## Saving LHE files

-By default, only the output EVNT files will be saved at the end of a production run, but if the `--outputTXTFile` option of `Generate_tf.py` is used then the LHE files will also be saved into whatever container name is specified by this option.

-## Using a particular version of PowhegControl
+### Using a particular version of PowhegControl

 Besides using a version of PowhegControl that is already in a release (i.e. something you set up with `asetup`), you can also check out any particular